Complete Call-by-Value Calculi of Control Operators, I: Type-Theoretic Characterization

 \section{Type-Theoretic Characterization}

 In the theory of the ordinary lambda calculus, various computational properties are characterized by the intersection type discipline.
-A well-known theorem by Barendregt, Coppo, and Dezani-Ciancaglini exhibits that weak normalizability and solvability are reduced to certain typeability problems~\cite{jix62}.
-In the previous section, we have verified (Thm.~\ref{okm14}, \ref{pin99}) that these two properties exactly correspond to weak normalizability and the termination of call-by-value evaluation in the CCV $\lambda\mu$-calculus.
+A well-known theorem by Barendregt, Coppo, and Dezani-Ciancaglini exhibits that normalizability and solvability are reduced to certain typeability problems~\cite{jix62}.
+In the previous section, we have verified (Thm.~\ref{okm14}, \ref{pin99}) that these two properties of the target calculus respectively correspond to normalizability and the termination of call-by-value evaluation of the source language.
 It is, therefore, natural to think of extending the type-theoretic characterization to the CCV $\lambda\mu$-calculus.

 In this section, we develop the union-intersection type discipline for the CCV $\lambda\mu$-calculus.
-We verify the following two theorems in \ref{tno58}: (i) the call-by-value evaluation of a CCV $\lambda\mu$-term $M$ terminates if and only if $M$ is typeable; (ii) $M$ is normalizable if and only if $M$ is typeable and the typing judgement of $M$ contains neither empty intersection nor empty union.
+We verify the following two theorems in \ref{tno58}: (i) the call-by-value evaluation of a CCV $\lambda\mu$-term $M$ terminates if and only if $M$ is typeable; (ii) $M$ is normalizable if and only if $M$ is typeable and the typing judgment of $M$ contains neither empty intersection nor empty union.
 The results are verified by reflecting the intersection type discipline of the target calculus.